Photo by Dan Cederholm / Flickr

 We are officially entering the season of falling frozen iguanas.

-South Florida is forecasted to feel a bit chillier next week when a cold front arrives on Monday.
-Temperatures are expected to drop into the mid-50s on Tuesday thanks to gusty winds and drier air.
-The National Weather Service (NWS) Miami wrote on X, the platform formerly known as Twitter, that the east coast of South Florida can expect temperatures in the 40s to the low 50s.
-Weather forecasters say the cold air is coming all the way from the Arctic Circle.
+South Florida is forecasted to feel a bit chillier this week, when a cold front with a low of 49 degrees arrives on Monday night.
+High temperatures are expected to be in the mid-60s on Tuesday thanks to gusty winds and drier air.
+The National Weather Service (NWS) Miami wrote on X, the platform formerly known as Twitter, that the chill, which comes to us all the way from the Arctic Circle, won’t linger long.
+Midweek lows will only drop into the high 60s.

 If the weather dips into the low 40s, the invasive, cold-blooded reptiles, which often sleep in trees, may fall into a cold-induced paralysis and plunge from the foliage.
 They have landed on cars, pools, and in one case, a Miami man doing yoga in a park.
 But not to worry, the critters will eventually wake up and resume their regular scheduled programming once the weather warms up.